ivorscott/saas-core/SETUP.md

     # localhost is used to configure the loopback interface
     # when the system is booting.
 Do not change this entry.
     ##
-    127.0.0.1       localhost admin.devpie.io api.devpie.io devpie.io
+    127.0.0.1       localhost devpie.local admin.devpie.local api.devpie.local
     ```
    > __TIP__
    >
-   > You may need to click the 🔒 to the right of the address bar, validate the certificate in Chrome.
-Then restart the browser.
+   > If you still see the "Not Secure" label in the browser you may need to restart the browser
-   > This should remove the "Not Secure" label.
+   > for the changes to take effect.
 9. Start containers: `tilt up`
 10. Port forward the traefik ports: `make ports`
 11. Setup local DynamoDB tables: `make dynamodb-create`